 These great comic-magazine allegories reflect a recurrent theme in late 20th century social commentary.
 Has science and technology gone too far?
 Are they forces that we can really control?
 Or are they destined to control us?
 Should we at some point draw a line in the sand and say, ‘this far, and no further’?
 Can we at any point exert our reason and morality to decide how science and technology should be used?
 Or one day, could it be too late?
+To inject a personal note, I am sure that these tales had a strongly formative effect on my ethical and political views, and those of many of my contemporaries.

 In subsequent decades these questions would be raised in many different ways.
 One of the first groups dissenting from the prevailing gung-ho techie programme was the ‘organic farming’ movement, emphasising the complexity of ecological relationships and the need to keep returning organic matter to the soil, both for its own health and for the quality of food grown on it.
 This movement was derided as based on ‘muck and magic’, i.e., on outmoded mystical ideas that had been superseded by the crystalline new scientific approach.
 Muck―i.e., filthy, complex, uncontrolled, unanalysable organic crud―was emblematic of what would be replaced by the scientifically precise chemical N:P:K out of a clean bag, spread with impressive precision from the back of a tractor.
 Chemical fertilisers were cheap and gave evident results in terms of increased yields.
 What more could one ask for?
 These days organic farming is better respected and growing fast, but it is still hated in mainstream farming, at least partly because it represents a completely different conception about how things work, and how they should work.

 Another thing that started happening in the 1950s was upsurge of worries about population growth.
-This was essentially a rediscovery of the ideas attributed to the 18th century economist Thomas Malthus, who argued that populations tended to grow exponentially if they were able (growing by compound interest), whereas improvements in agricultural productivity were only arithmetical (growing by a fixed proportion in a given period of time).
+This was essentially a rediscovery of the ideas attributed to the 18th century economist Thomas Malthus (Malthus, 1798), who argued that populations tended to grow exponentially if they were able (growing by compound interest), whereas improvements in agricultural productivity were only arithmetical (growing by a fixed proportion in a given period of time).
 Therefore, unless certain positive policies were followed, the default process would lead to overpopulation and starvation.

 This was an early example of what we might call ’ecological historicism’ in which physical trends are extrapolated into the future and shown to be, in modern parlance, unsustainable.
 In the event, Malthus’ fears for Britain were not borne out, since agricultural productivity did almost manage to keep up, and the British Empire provided both extra food and outlets for ‘surplus’ population.
 We will see more examples of ‘ecological historicism’ later:

 In the 1950s however, the ‘neo-Malthusians’ noted that on a world scale, there is no ‘empire’ either to absorb people or provide extra food.
 They looked at trends in world population and predicted alarming potential effects in a surprisingly short time.
-I remember reading a book with the shockingly frank title (in 1965) a book written in 1956 called Famine 1975!..
+In the sixties I remember reading a book with the shockingly frank title Famine 1975!
+(Paddock and Paddock, 1968).